US leading Indicators: Indicating Recovery Is Not Real

 The BLS’s calculation of unemployment also fails to account for underemployment.
 Underemployment refers to employed individuals working part-time or in jobs that do not fully utilize their skills and education.
 These individuals may not be considered unemployed by the BLS, but they are not working at their full potential and may be struggling financially as a result.

 While the BLS’s unemployment calculation is widely accepted as the official measure, it has limitations.
 The labour force participation rate, discouraged workers, and underemployment are all factors that can impact the accuracy of the official unemployment rate.
 Some analysts argue that the BLS’s methods for calculating unemployment are accounting gimmicks designed to make the unemployment rate appear lower than it is.
-ShadowStats’ estimate of 23% unemployment in the US suggests that there may be more to the story than what the official numbers indicate
+ShadowStats’ estimate of 23% unemployment in the US suggests that there may be more to the story than what the official numbers indicate.

-The Baltic Dry index, once hailed as one of the US economic leading indicators, has lost its reliability in recent years, as it is trading 90% below its all-time high.
+The Baltic Dry Index, once hailed as one of the US economic leading indicators, has lost its reliability in recent years, as it is trading 90% below its all-time high.
 Copper is also trading at a price slightly above its multi-year lows, casting a shadow on the idea of a robust economic recovery.
 In addition, real unemployment, when taking into account those who have stopped looking for a job, stands at over 20%, making the current economic data appear to be a manufactured illusion.

 Manufactured Data from the BLS

 The Bureau of Labor Statistics (BLS) issues data that purposely omits a large section of the population, painting a false picture of economic prosperity.
 The omission of individuals who have stopped looking for a job is a prime example.
-They stop looking for work because they have been rejected so many times, leading them to believe that they are worthless.
+They stop looking for work because they have been rejected many times, leading them to believe they are worthless.
 There are stories of people submitting hundreds of resumes without receiving even one response.

 The Fed’s Power Over the Market